kubecost/docs/namespace-contacts.md

 Namespace Contacts
 ==================

+### ⚠️ DEPRECATED ⚠️  The `setNamespaceAttributes` and `getNamespaceAttributes` api endpoints were removed in v1.88.0.

 Use the following API to set a namespace owner, contact info and enable/disable email alerts.
 This API is available at:

 `http://<kubecost-address>/api/setNamespaceAttributes`